hamburger

 What is Subsidiary Alliance?

-The Subsidiary alliance system was introduced by Lord Wellesley, which was essentially a contract between the princely states and the British East India Company.
-Under the system of a subsidiary alliance, the princely states lost their sovereignty to the British in return for protection.
+The Subsidiary alliance system was presented by Lord Wellesley, which was essentially a contract between the princely states and the British East India Company.
+Under the system of a subsidiary alliance, the princely states had to lose their administration and sovereignty to the British in return for protection.
 After the subsidiary alliance, the states ought to do the following-

 • Maintain the East India Company’s troops at their state capital.